mjhads/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach() doesn't return anything and .map() does.

 2. What is the difference between a function and a method?

+A method is a function used inside of an object.

 3. What is closure?

+A closure is the combination of a function and the lexical environment within which that function was declared.

 4. Describe the four rules of the 'this' keyword.

+Rule 1 -  Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.
+Rule 2 - Whenever a function is called by a preceding dot, the object before that dot is this Rule 3 - Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+Rule 4 - Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+To access and call functions on an object's parent.

 ## Project Set up